dynamium/lv_cxx_bindgen/README.md

 > Note: `std::expected` is used when target is C++23, and `std::optional` with C++17.
 > If the target is lower than required, a substitute type from the `lvgl` namespace
 > is used as a replacement.

+### Q: Can I use the normal C API together with C++?

+A: **TL;DR: Don't.
+Please.***

+Full answer: Technically, yes, no one is removing that right from you, but that is far from recommended, only when you REALLY know what you are doing.
+This is basically black&white, you only use one API, no mixing of C and C++ APIs, no "grays".
+You're only making it harder for yourself by using both at the same time.